wiraindrak/AmazingAI/README.md

 # AmazingAI
 Project on a set of library methods of artificial intelligence.

-Initiated by Articial Intelligence Lab, Telecom University, Indonesia.
+Initiated by Articial Intelligence Lab, Telkom University, Indonesia.

 # Contribution Flow
 The first thing you should do is of course to create an account and [install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your device.